 - Expand care options for people, ages 55 and older, so they can stay at home and delay or avoid more intensive services, such as moving to a nursing facility.

 - Provide assistance to unpaid family caregivers, ages 18 or older, who provide care for their loved ones.

 Under the Medicaid Transformation Project (MTP), this initiative is changing the Medicaid health care delivery system by:

-- Providing additional options for people with long-term care needs, so they don’t have to impoverish themselves or lose their estates to receive care.
+- Providing additional options for people with long-term care needs.

 - Increasing access to services for people on the cusp of poverty to reduce: